 - Final Fantasy 15 - Adamantoise battle strategy for the Let Sleeping Mountains Lie quest

-Final Fantasy 15 guide and tips for the game's many systems and activities
+Final Fantasy 15 tips for the game's many systems and activities

 You can sprint indefinitely